 Conversations About Healthcare Reform

-Sponsored by Intermountain Healthcare, the Healthy Dialogues lecture series brings together national health policy experts and Utah leaders to discuss local solutions for the challenges facing America's medical system.
+Sponsored by Intermountain Healthcare, the Healthy Dialogues Speaker Series brings together national health policy experts and Utah leaders to discuss local solutions for the challenges facing America's medical system.

-Mr. Wietecha is the President and Chief Executive Officer of Children’s Hospital Association, an institution representing over 200 hospital organizations and programs dedicated to improving child health through innovation in care, education and research.
+Mr. Wietecha is the President and Chief Executive Officer of Children’s Hospital Association, an institution representing over 200 hospital organizations and programs dedicated to improving child health through innovation in care, education, and research.
 In addition to the Children’s Hospital Association Board of Trustees, he serves on the Boards of the Council of Teaching Hospitals and Health Systems of the AAMC, the Coalition to Protect America’s Health Care, and Virtual PICU Systems, LLC, where he also served as chair.
 Mr. Wietecha is the current chair of the UCLA Health System Board of Overseers.
+Mr. Wietecha presented at a Healthy Dialogues Speaker Series event on August 13, 2015.

 Charles W. Sorenson, MD

-Dr. Sorenson is President and Chief Executive Officer of Intermountain Healthcare, a position he assumed in January 2009.
+Dr. Sorenson was President and Chief Executive Officer of Intermountain Healthcare from 2009 to 2016.
 Previously, he was Intermountain’s Executive Vice President and Chief Operating Officer.
 A urologic surgeon, he continues to practice surgery at Intermountain Medical Center with a primary focus on urologic oncology.
 Dr. Sorenson served as Chair of the American College of Surgeons’ Committee on Young Surgeons and was Vice Chair of the Department of Surgery at LDS Hospital.
 He has a bachelor’s degree from the University of Utah and a medical degree from the Cornell University Medical College.
-Dr. Sorenson presented at Healthy Dialogues on April 1, 2015
+Dr. Sorenson presented at a Healthy Dialogues Speaker Series event on April 1, 2015.

 Thomas H. Lee, MD